Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/10 - Data Structures/README.md

 **Skill Description**
 ----------
-The fellow also understands binary trees, heaps, b-trees, and graphs, and how to identify the most efficient structure to use in a given situation.
+The Fellow understands binary trees, heaps, b-trees, and graphs, and how to identify the most efficient structure to use in a given situation.

 **Output**
 ----------